zapata-engineering/orquestra-sdk/docs/tutorials/installing-macos-linux.rst

   Update your pip configuration file
   ==================================
-  Add the lines provided by Zapata to your `pip configuration file <https://pip.pypa.io/en/stable/topics/configuration/#configuration-files>`_.
-  (You will need to create one if it does not exist already.)
+  Add the lines provided by Zapata to your `pip configuration file <https://pip.pypa.io/en/stable/topics/configuration/#configuration-files>`_ (you will need to create one if it does not exist already).

       For Zapata internal, use these lines